 Not only breathing problems, but cancer, skin problems and lung diseases, are among the main health effects of air pollution.
-Seeing the need of automobiles throughout the timeline, and the increasing depletion of petroleum, mankind had to come up with a solution.
+Seeing the need for automobiles throughout the timeline, and the increasing depletion of petroleum, mankind had to come up with a solution.
 And, with advances in electrical energy, the solution wasn’t hard to find.

 Introductions to Electronic Vehicles: The idea of running automobiles on electric charge cannot be crowned on a single head.
-The sequential invention of the battery and the motor, hoisted the ground for the first cell powered vehicle and small-scale electric cars.
+The sequential invention of the battery and the motor hoisted the ground for the first cell-powered vehicle and small-scale electric cars.
 Though the first electronic vehicle by the British came in the 1900s, it took around 50 more years for the French and English to build the first practical electric cars.

-The competition: Though, the electric engines were developed during the same timeline as the combustion engines, they attracted less attention than the latter in the longer time run.
+The competition: Though the electric engines were developed during the same timeline as the combustion engines, they attracted less attention than the latter in the longer time run.
 With the increased roadway map of the developing country and cheap abundant fuel, gasoline engines provided the speed, rush and adrenaline, attracting the youth to its side.
 But now, things have changed immensely.
 Using petroleum carelessly has led to its depletion and an increase in air pollution and electric vehicles are the only solution to this.
 All-electric vehicles also have certain benefits and drawbacks like conventional cars.

 You will find them to be more connected to charging stations digitally and might also have an app to control charging.